brdeav39/double-fp-compression/README.md

 ###### Programs for researching various methods of compression on doubles

 ## How to run
-Some data is contained in /data/ and is currently compressed by fpc.
+Test data is contained in /data/ and is currently compressed by fpc.
-These datasets and fpc source code were obtained from Martin Burtscher's site http://cs.txstate.edu/~burtscher/research/FPC/ In order to decompress these datasets to obtain the raw data, do this:
+These datasets and fpc source code were obtained from Martin Burtscher's site http://cs.txstate.edu/~burtscher/research/FPC/

+In order to decompress these datasets to obtain the raw data, do this:

 **1. Compile fpc.c**